Turnage-Digital/Holmes/docs/PHASE_2.md

   / `ReadyForRoutingAt` timestamps.
 Intake session and order timeline read models now have the same replay story (`intake-sessions` + `order-timeline` switches), and `docs/RUNBOOKS.md` carries the commands + SQL verification for each.
+- Ops and UI now consume the read models via REST: `GET /api/orders/summary` provides paginated filtering scoped by customer access, and `GET /api/orders/{order_id}/timeline` returns the replayable audit feed (also ACL enforced).
+Orders grid in the SPA switched to the paginated API while still listening to `/orders/changes` SSE.
 - Introduced Specification pattern support (shared `ISpecification`/`SpecificationEvaluator`) and refactored Users/Customers controllers to compose queries via module-specific specifications instead of ad-hoc LINQ.
 This keeps filtering, inclusion, and